How To Choose The Right Shade Of Foundation

 Ever wondered how Sonam Kapoor looks so stunning at each public appearance?
-Ask Namrata Soni, the official L’Oreal Paris stylist and celebrity in her own right.
-Soni has worked with countless film actresses from Deepika Padukone to Sonakshi Sinha, and her work has graced the pages of countless magazines including Elle, Vogue, Harper’s Bazaar and Femina.
+Ask Namrata Soni, Kapoor's official makeup artist and celebrity in her own right.
+Soni has worked with countless film actresses from Deepika Padukone to Sonakshi Sinha, and her work has graced the pages of countless magazines including Elle, Vogue, Harper's Bazaar and Femina.
 The first step to flawless beauty, says Soni is finding the right shade of foundation for your skin.
-After all, faces are complicated and you can see imperfections others always can’t.
+After all, faces are complicated and you can see imperfections others always can't.
 There are oily T-zones, spots, blotches and different skin tones on different areas of the face.
 The best way to smooth out all these problems is picking the right foundation.

 Yellow is the way to go

 Of course, while Soni can’t recommend specific products because everyone’s preference is different, the beauty expert is happy to share some insider tips on how you can pick the best colors for your skin and create the perfect base to set off your beauty.
 “Look for a foundation with a slightly yellowish cast or undertone,” is her first piece of advice.
 “As an Indian girl you’re bound to have some yellow undertones in your complexion whether you’re pale or dark.”
 Steer clear of pink, peach or whitish shades because “they’ll make you look chalky and old-fashioned.
 Meanwhile, a yellow-based foundation blends beautifully into skin, give a fresh, healthy skin tone, exactly what the right foundation should do.”